konnekt/Art-Tech Intelligence

 Connecting Research, Practice, and Technology

-The Art-Tech Intelligence series examines how institutions, artists, and collectors navigate the growing influence of artificial intelligence and data systems in contemporary art.
-It extends beyond commentary by integrating with the Konnekt Index platform; linking cultural research with measurable data across exhibitions, markets, and digital media.
-Each essay draws on verified datasets, trend visualisations, and sentiment analysis.
+The Art-Tech Intelligence series examines how institutions, artists, and collectors navigate the growing influence of data and algorithms in contemporary culture.
+It goes beyond commentary by integrating directly with the Index platform, linking cultural research with measurable signals across museum collections, scholarly work, and global media.
+Each essay draws on datasets, cross-domain trend visualisations, and sentiment and impact analysis from the Index Scoring Engine.

-By aligning editorial insight with quantifiable intelligence, Art-Tech Intelligence bridges research and real-time practice, revealing how algorithms, markets, and human creativity now co-author the future of curation.
+By aligning editorial insight with quantifiable cultural intelligence, Art-Tech Intelligence bridges research and real-time practice, revealing how algorithms, institutions, and human creativity now co-author the future of curation.

 FAQ: Art & Technology Intelligence